Chris Warrick, Chair

-Delwyn Seebeck, Chair
+Delwyn Seebeck, Deputy Chair

 Delwyn Seebeck has lived in the Colac region her entire life and grew up on a grazing property south of Birregurra.
 She moved into the dairying industry in 1971 and owned a dairy farming business at Gerangamete 25kms south east of Colac, which is now managed by her son and his wife.
 Delwyn has more than 20 years advocacy experience in agriculture, particularly dairying, and farmer health and education.
 She was a farmer representative to the Victorian Farmers Federation, United Dairy farmers Victoria, the Australian Dairy Farmers and associated groups and committees.
 She has represented the Rural Financial Counselling Service of Wimmera South West and the Victorian & Tasmanian Association of Rural Financial Counselling Groups for over 20 years, including several terms as Chairperson of both organisations.

 Delwyn has been involved in various community groups for over 50 years and is currently actively involved as a member of Lions International through the Lions Club of Forrest & District.
 She is currently Cabinet Secretary of Australian Lions District 201V2.
 Delwyn has chaired over 5 different bodies for a period in excess of 10 years.